megumin00/league-uptime/README.md

 3. base sleep tracker on discord status tracking
 4. upload logged statistics to a server, whether that is to a google spreadsheet or to a personal server via ssh & scp
 5. clean up code (rewrite main and commands.cog), clean up events
+6. graph data just for the sake of it
+7. do some cool stuff with it maybe

 ## License
 GPL 3.0